Sunday, November 11, 2012

 Distance Total (since 2008): 10787.5nm Weather: Cold, foggy, wet and windy; sun out occasionally

-Fastest Speed: Decent sail with only the two river entrances “exciting” getting in and out.
+Fastest Speed: Decent sail with only the two river entrances making for an “exciting” entrance and departure.

 Finding Faro

-Itinerary Faro, Portugal.
+Itinerary Faro, Portugal: 20-21 October 2012.
 Anchor in a small lagoon behind Culatra, a barrier island, to do a bit of stork-watching (in the Parque Natural de Ria Formosa) then a quick swim in cold Atlantic waters before exploring Faro’s old town (fun dinghy ride included in price).

 After two long days of sailing we made it to Culatra, an anchorage in the tidal lagoon off Faro.
 Not of course without our regular wild ride over the upwellings and currents swirling through the harbour entrance.